nim-lang/website/jekyll/_posts/2018-11-26-advent-of-nim.md

 ---
 title: Advent of Nim
 author: The Nim Team
-excerpt: "Saturday December 1st at 5 a.m.
-UTC will mark the start of the fourth incarnation of Advent of Code, popular programming contest started back in 2015."
 ---

-# Advent of Nim

 Saturday December 1st at 5 a.m.
 UTC will mark the start of the fourth incarnation of [Advent of Code](https://adventofcode.com/), popular programming contest started back in 2015.
 The author describes Advent of Code (AoC) as "*a series of small programming puzzles for a variety of skill sets and skill levels in any programming language you like*".